TUM-DSE/seminars/sys-seminar/SoSe2022-README.md

 - **Slack workspace:** https://ls1-courses-tum.slack.com
 - **Slack channel:** #ss-22-sys-seminar

+## Meeting place

+We will be meeting at the following venue:

+XXX

 ## Important resources

 Please carefully go over the following resources to prepare for the seminar: